keyvan-amiri/PGTNet/README.md

 Training results are saved in a seperate folder which is located in the **results** folder in the root directory of **GPS repository**.
 Name of this folder is always equivalent to the name of the configuration file that is used for training.
 For instance running the previous command produces this folder: **bpic2015m1-GPS+LapPE+RWSE-ckptbest**

+This folder contains the best models (i.e., checkpoints) for each of 5 different folds.
+The checkpoint files can be used for inference with PGTNet
+based on the validation error  from training step

 **<a name="part5">5.
 Inference with PGTNet:</a>**

 The inference (i.e., get prediction of PGTNet for all examples in the test set) can be done similar to the training step.
 To do so, run commands like: